-The key to habit change is taking small steps.
+The key to transforming your life is taking small steps.
 Those small steps get the ball rolling.
-Eventually those small steps become habits and once a habit is formed it usually sticks around for the long-term.
+Eventually, those consistent small steps, over many years, compound into massive change.

-At least that’s what the latest in habit change science says.
-So in mid-October I tested this theory.
 Completely healed from a back injury sustained in mid-2010, I decided it was time to get back into running.
-So I set a modest goal, at first, to get the habit formed: jog for 15 minutes a day for 1 week.
+So I set a modest goal, at first,: jog for 15 minutes a day for 1 week.
 That one week turned into two weeks and then three weeks.
-One non-work day I felt I could run longer, so I did – 30 minutes.
+One day I felt I could run longer, so I did – 30 minutes.
 Five weeks later I ratcheted up my 15 minutes to 20 minutes a day, with a few longer runs sprinkled in there on non-working days.

 I did this for 365 days in a row.
 Many years later, I am now running about 40 minutes every day.

 These small steps helped me forge a daily running habit.
 As a consequence of this new running habit, my weight dropped from 197 pounds to 177 pounds.
 It took six months for me to lose that weight.